How to deal with material cost increases on fixed quotes

 Here’s a step-by-step guide to managing material costs effectively:

-- Research and forecast: Regularly review industry reports and news to stay informed.
+- Research and Forecast: Regularly review industry reports and news to stay informed.
+Subscribe to updates from sources like the Construction Products Association, which frequently publishes insights on industry outlooks and material cost trends.

-- Use technology: Employ tools like InvoiceAdept’s VAT calculator to manage finances efficiently.
+- Use Technology: Employ tools like InvoiceAdept’s VAT calculator to manage finances efficiently.
+Digital tools can streamline your invoicing process, helping to reduce errors and save time.

 - Federation of Master Builders for broader industry guidance.